Best Project Management Tools for Educators and Teachers 2026

 Cons:

-- Not a full project management tool — no timeline, no Gantt
+- Not a project management tool in the full sense — no timeline, no Gantt

-- Free plan is restrictive at only 5 active projects
+- Free plan is pretty restrictive at only 5 active projects

 - Collaboration features are basic compared to Asana or ClickUp